 “She’s definitely got Ozempic face.”

-This phrase, incomprehensible to most even as recently as a year ago, has been popping up more and more on social media and in the tabloids.
-Semaglutide, an antidiabetic drug, is most known by the two brand names under which it is sold: Ozempic, approved for type 2 diabetes treatment, and Wegovy, a higher dosage approved for weight management.
+These words, which would be incomprehensible to many even a year ago, have been popping up more and more on social media and in the tabloids.
+Semaglutide, an antidiabetic drug, is most well-known for being sold under two brand names: Ozempic, approved for type 2 diabetes treatment, and WeGovy, a higher dosage approved for weight management.
 Few likely knew or cared about Ozempic prior to the discovery that those taking it experienced reduced appetite and weight loss.
 Speculations about Ozempic use often accompany images of older female celebrities, many of whom were already thin but have recently reemerged after undergoing further, drastic weight loss.
-The conversation feels reminiscent of a witch hunt: cheek fullness and skin elasticity are analyzed and picked apart in the public domain to determine who is guilty of unearned weight loss and thus deserving of public shame.
+The conversation feels reminiscent of a modern witch hunt: cheek fullness and skin elasticity are analyzed and picked apart in the public domain to decipher who is guilty of unearned weight loss and thus deserving of public shame.

-Richards’s statements, as well as those of other critics of the drug (see , fixate on the concept of a merited body.
+Richards’ statements, as well as those of many critics of the drug, fixate on the concept of a merited body.
 Taking Ozempic is seen as admitting a fundamental weakness, refusing to learn sustainable habits or self-control in favor of a quick fix.
 On the other side of the debate, proponents of the prescription of semaglutide for the treatment of “obesity,” in a move reminiscent of early debates around depression and prescription medication, argue that its efficacy could have a destigmatizing effect.
 Dr. Susan Yanovski encapsulates this viewpoint in her interview with The Atlantic, repeatedly stressing that “Obesity is not a failure of the will,” but rather “a complex chronic disease.”

 Both perspectives contribute to a sense that you must either be deserving of good health through proper management of the self or must provide a medical justification to absolve you of responsibility in your failure to be well.
 Kathleen Lebesco captures the tension inherent in medicalization as a strategy for stigma management, arguing that “medicalizing or pathologizing a condition can help to remove blame from the individual, but… it actually extends the reach of moralizing discourse” (76).
-The reasons for this unexpected persistence of stigma are explained in part by Laurence J. Kirmayer in his discussion on the moralization of psychological causation.
+The reasons for this are explained in part by Laurence J. Kirmayer in his discussion on the moralization of psychological causation.
 Kirmayer explains that those who are seen as capable and complicit in causing the symptoms of their illness may be seen as mentally competent but as failing morally.
-Those who do not play a conscious role in the production of symptoms may be alleviated of blame, but will be labeled as mentally weak (71).
+On the other hand, those who do not play a conscious role in the production of symptoms may be alleviated of blame, but will be labelled as mentally weak (71).

 Cover Image: The U.S. Food and Drug Administration, Weight-Loss Ad (FDA 154), 2012. (https://upload.wikimedia.org/wikipedia/commons/thumb/6/60/Weight-Loss_Ad_%28FDA_154%29_%288212182572%29.jpg/640px-Weight-Loss_Ad_%28FDA_154%29_%288212182572%29.jpg)